smithsa/smithsa-jekyll/_posts/2018-08-05-10-tips-for-web-accessiblity-part-1.markdown

 date: 2018-08-05
 categories: [web development]
 tags: [accessibility, a11y, wcag]
-excerpt: Following the best practices for accessibility means you will be following the best practices of the web.
+excerpt: Following the best practices for accessibility means you will be adhering to the best practices of the web.
 In this two-part series, I will be giving some practical development tips based on recommendations from the Web Content Accessibility Guidelines (WCAG) that you can use to develop more accessible websites.
 ---
 ## Introduction